klever-io/klv-bridge-eth-sc-rs/docs/relayer.md

 We're assuming all the smart contracts are already setup as described [here](setup.md).

-For details about multisig smart contract design, check here: https://github.com/multiversx/mx-sdk-rs/blob/master/contracts/examples/multisig/README.md.
+For details about multisig smart contract design, check [here](../multisig/README.md).

 If you're interested in a more abstract explanation, check the [readme](../README.md).